 Like any sport or game, it’s practicing and making mistakes that are key to improving your game.
-This is why playing for fun, or even taking advantage of welcome bonuses on online casino sites can be handy as they allow you to try out some new moves without costing you a penny.
+This is why playing for fun, or even taking advantage of welcome bonuses on online casino sites can be handy.
+As they allow you to try out some new moves without costing you a penny.

 9. Avoid tilt

-Thankfully, there are many poker experts like Jared Tender who can help you recognize poker tilt and take steps to avoid making those careless mistakes.
+Thankfully, there are many poker experts like Jared Tender who can offer poker help you recognize poker tilt and take steps to avoid making those careless mistakes.
 And similarly, being able to quickly take advantage of a moment when a competitor is ‘steaming’ will also be one of the most surefire ways to drive home that winning hand.